paulelliott/fabrication-site/source/index.markdown

 #=> an array with 4 company objects
 ```

-The `times` methods build equivalent to create an array of non-persistent objects is the
+The `times` method's build equivalent to create an array of non-persistent objects is the
 `build_times`  method.

 ```ruby